 The interest in chatbots is growing every day.
-As more and more people are getting familiarised with chatbots, the ask for quality bots is only increasing.
+As more and more people are getting familiarized with chatbots, the ask for quality bots is only increasing.
 Bots can no more be query answering machines.
 They have to be really good.
 Now, how do you determine if a bot is good or bad?
 Well, you can say a good bot behaves more like a human.
-That’s true, yet, there is a need to quantify the human-like behaviour of the bot.
+That’s true, yet, there is a need to quantify the human-like behavior of the bot.

 - Learn on the go

 - Have a Persona

 - How to design a Chatbot

 - One metric, one platform and one vertical

 These are not quantifiable as such.
 We will have to dig a bit deeper to break down each of them into smaller factors and then try to quantify.